R. D. Pradhan: Mizoram Accord

 In August 1985, Rajiv Gandhi handed over responsibility of negotiations with Laldenga to Pradhan.
 Laldenga, founder of the Mizo National Front had fought for secession of his land from the country.
 In 1976 he had signed an accord with the Indian government, but this was not implemented because of the successive change of governments.
 Negotiations were ongoing from the time of the 1980 Indira Gandhi government.
 Pradhan started direct talks with Laldenga in September 1985.

 As in the case of Assam, Pradhan kept Rajiv Gandhi out of the negotiations.
 The talks started off roughly because Rajiv Gandhi had opposed some points of the agreement negotiated by Pradhan's predecessor with Laldenga.
 The talks progressed slowly, but in June 1986, Pradhan made an offer for a quick resolution as he was retiring from government service that month.

 On 30 June, the day of his retirement, Pradhan again suggested that Laldenga be flexible to reach a settlement.
 Laldenga accepted this and in an hour's time all pending issues were cleared, and the draft of the agreement was prepared.
 Although they had planned to get the accord signed by Pradhan's successor, Rajiv Gandhi wanted it to be signed by Pradhan himself in the few hours left before his retirement.
 They consulted a legal expert and got his retirement postponed to midnight.
 The accord was then jointly signed by him, Laldenga and Lalkhama, the Chief Secretary of Mizoram.

 Governorship of Arunachal Pradesh

 R.D.
 Pradhan was appointed the second Governor of Arunachal Pradesh in March 1987, after Arunachal was granted statehood in November 1986.
 The state was having border problems with China at the time, and Pradhan's achievements in reaching the accords of northeast states of Assam and Mizoram and his previous experience in the Defence Ministry were the factors Prime Minister Rajiv Gandhi considered before offering him the position.
 When V.P.
 Singh came to power in January 1990, he demanded the resignation of Governors of all states.
 Pradhan was the first governor to hand over the resignation.

-Rajya Sabha and Legislative Council
+Maharashtra of Legislative Council (MLC)

 R.D.
 Pradhan won a seat in the Maharashtra Legislative Council in June 1990 on the Congress ticket.